Certificate A1: Key document for working in Europe

 What is an A1 certificate?

 A1 Certificate is an important document for people who want to temporarily work abroad in Europe while remaining insured for social security in Germany.
-This document officially confirms that the employee is still covered by German social security law during his work abroad.
-The employer uses the A1 Certificate to verify this data to avoid legal problems, as according to EU rules social security contributions can only be made in one country
+This document officially confirms that German social security law continues to apply to the worker during their work abroad.
+The employer uses the A1 certificate to verify this data to avoid legal problems, as according to EU rules, social security contributions can only be made in one country

-A1 Certificate must be obtained by employees of companies, civil servants, and self-employed individuals who temporarily work in the European Union countries, as well as in Iceland, Liechtenstein, Norway, Switzerland, or the United Kingdom.
-The A1 Certificate for the self-employed is particularly significant for self-employed individuals, as it serves as an official confirmation of your professional status in other countries.
+A1 Certificate must be obtained by company employees, civil servants, and self-employed individuals who temporarily work in the European Union, as well as in Iceland, Liechtenstein, Norway, Switzerland, or the United Kingdom.
+The A1 certificate for the self-employed is particularly significant for self-employed individuals, as it serves as an official confirmation of your professional status in other countries.

-It should be noted the close connection between the A1 Certificate and medical insurance.
-Having a valid A1 Certificate guarantees the validity of German medical insurance in the country of temporary residence, which is important for the medical insurance of the worker abroad.
+It should be noted that there is a close connection between the A1 certificate and health insurance.
+Having a valid A1 certificate guarantees the validity of German health insurance in the country of temporary stay, which is crucial for the health insurance of the worker abroad.

-Considering all this, it is strongly recommended to take care of obtaining an A1 Certificate before starting international work activities.
-This will provide legal protection, preserve social guarantees, and enable smooth professional activity in EU countries.
+Considering all this, it is strongly recommended to obtain an A1 certificate before engaging in international employment.
+This will ensure legal protection, maintain social guarantees, and make possible smooth professional activity in EU countries.

 List of countries where the A1 certificate is valid

-A1 form, application for an A1 certificate, and also an A1 certificate form for filling out may be required for submitting documents in a specific country, such as Switzerland or Austria.
+A1 form, application for an A1 certificate, and also a blank A1 certificate for filling out may be required for submitting documents in a specific country, such as Switzerland or Austria.
 It is important to know what an A1 certificate is and what its requirements are in different countries, as well as to familiarize yourself with the list of countries for obtaining an A1 certificate.
-For the self-employed, there is also the possibility of obtaining an A1 certificate for legal work abroad.
+For self-employed there is also an opportunity to arrange an A1 certificate for legal work abroad.

 List of countries where the A1 certificate is valid - Switzerland, Austria, France, and Poland.
 Are you planning to work in the EU?
 Order your A1 certificate right now!
 We guarantee you fast processing and comprehensive support.
 Important information for employees, civil servants, and freelancers.

-Application for an A1 certificate - how to fill out
+Application for obtaining an A1 certificate - how to fill it out

-Application for an A1 certificate or A1 certificate form for filling are important steps in document processing.
+Application for obtaining an A1 certificate or A1 certificate form for filling out are important steps in document processing.

-Application for an A1 certificate is considered within an average of three working days provided that all documents are correctly submitted.
-After approval, you will receive an electronic notification along with the A1 certificate in PDF format.
-It is important to note that a paper version of the document is no longer required – an electronic copy is sufficient.
+Application for obtaining an A1 certificate is considered on average three working days provided that all documents are correctly submitted.
+After approval, you will receive an electronic notification along with A1 certificate in PDF format.
+It is important to note that the paper version of the document is no longer required – an electronic copy is sufficient.

-A1 certificate for a business trip is processed through an employer, however, if you work as a self-employed abroad, you may also need an A1 certificate to confirm your status.
+A1 certificate for a business trip is processed through the employer, but if you work as a self-employed abroad, you may also need an A1 certificate to confirm your status.

-A1 certificate permanent is used for long-term business trips lasting more than 24 months.
-In such a case, it is necessary to draft a special agreement on tax exemption.
-The application is submitted electronically through GKV-Top Association (DVKA) – the German medical insurance association for international matters.
+A1 certificate permanent is used for cases of long-term business trips longer than 24 months.
+In such a situation, it is necessary to draft a special agreement on tax exemption.
+The application is submitted electronically through GKV-Höhere Verband (DVKA) – the German Association of Health Insurance for International Issues.

-By planning your business trip correctly, you will avoid problems with compliance with the law.
-Learn what an A1 certificate is and check if the country is in the list of countries for obtaining an A1 certificate to be sure of legal protection while working.
+By planning your business trip correctly, you will avoid problems with compliance with legislation.
+Find out what an A1 certificate is and check whether the country is on the list of countries for obtaining an A1 certificate, to be sure of legal protection while working.

 We will contact you shortly.